563 related texts · 17 related myths · Page 5 of 12

 The legends tell us that God, in His infinite wisdom, gave Moses a glimpse into the years to come, specifically concerning his own life and fate.
 This wasn't a simple prophecy, but...

-Our tradition is full of stories about people grappling with the divine, sometimes even arguing with God!
-And those moments, those messy, human moments, often reveal profound truth...
+Our tradition is full of stories about people confronting the divine, sometimes even arguing with God!
+And those moments, those messy, human moments, often reveal profound truths. ...

-It's not just about suffering, is it?
 It's about a clash of wills, a battle of divine power, and ultimately, liberation.
-But have you ever stopped to consider the why behind how th...
+But have you ever stopped to consider the why behind how those plagues unfolded? to the very firs...